KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo12 - GOP again/README.md

 <h3>More tests on QEMU - The same as in the GOP_DEMO2_COLOR folder bootx64.efi</h3>

 1. HelloWorld.c - https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo12%20-%20GOP%20again/HelloWorld.c - color test
-2. HelloWorld.INF - https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo12%20-%20GOP%20again/HelloWorld.inf - It was necessary to add gefiedddiscoveredprotocolguid
+2. HelloWorld.INF - https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo12%20-%20GOP%20again/HelloWorld.inf - It was necessary to add gEfiEdidDiscoveredProtocolGuid
 3. helloworld.efi - https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo12%20-%20GOP%20again/HelloWorld.efi - compiled color test that can be started QEMU

 The test begins with displaying some information about GOP, but skipped EDID.
 EDID is only in the first demo.
 Here is only a color test.